Vinoth029/airflow_redshift_to_s3_tx_pandas/README.md

 * Use XCom safely by converting DF → JSON → DF

 This approach is perfect for ETL/ELT pipelines, ML feature extraction, analytics jobs, and data validation workflows.

----

-If you want, I can also create:

-✅ Version using S3Hook instead of boto3

-✅ Version with partitioned folder outputs like `dt={{ ds }}`

-✅ Serverless Redshift version

-Just tell me!